daed/laverna-server/README.md

 ```

 3. Configure the signal server
-Copy .env.example to .env and change configs in the new file.
+Copy env.example to env and change configs in the new file.

 4. Start the server